MattiLehtinen/postgrator-cli/README.md

 npm install postgrator-cli --save-dev
 ```

-And install the appropriate driver package
+And install the appropriate DB engine(s) if not installed yet:

 ```
+npm install pg@7
+npm install mysql@2
-npm install <driver>
+npm install mssql@4
 ```

+See the [Postgrator](https://github.com/rickbergfalk/postgrator) documentation for more information about the supported engines.

 ## Usage